sanchitkoak/SK-MUSIC-REACT-APP/README.md

 #  SK Music Web App

-A Music App that lets you play, save and explore songs, artists, albums, playlists and radios based on [Deezer API](https://developers.deezer.com).
+A Music App that lets you play, save and explore songs, artists, albums, playlists and radios based on [Rapid API](https://developers.deezer.com).

 This Project built with Next.js, Redux and React.